valtech-sd/logstash-output-iothub/README.md

 ### 1. Plugin Developement and Testing

 #### Code
 - To get started, you'll need JRuby with the Bundler gem installed.
+For help with this, see **README-How-To-Install-JRuby.md** in this repo.

 - Install dependencies
 ```sh